python/cpython/Doc/tutorial/controlflow.rst

 If :keyword:`pass` were used here and you later ran tests, they may fail without indicating why.
-Using :exc:`NotImplementedError` causes this code to raise an exception, allowing you to tell exactly where code that you need to complete is.
-Note the two call styles of the exceptions above.
+Using :exc:`NotImplementedError` causes this code to raise an exception, telling you exactly where the incomplete code is.
+Note the two calling styles of the exceptions above.
-The comment style is useful in that when you remove the exception you can easily leave the comment, which ideally would be a good description for the block of code the exception is a placeholder for.
-The call-style will raise a more useful exception however.
+The first style, with no message but with an accompanying comment, lets you easily leave the comment when you remove the exception, which ideally would be a good description for the block of code the exception is a placeholder for.
+However, the third example, providing a message for the exception, will produce a more useful traceback.

 .. _tut-functions: